KhiewJianBin/Simulation4D/README.md

 # Features
   1. Weekends are skips to the next monday.
-  2. Have keyboard support but is hard to use (via VRTK)

 # Install
   No Installation Required.
 Just Git clone or direct download